Starting a Box Truck Business Checklist

 Maintaining a clear delineation between your personal finances and those of your business is critical after establishing your operation.
 To ensure this separation, having a business checking account is essential.

 Obtaining a business credit card can also be advantageous.
 It can be used to cover costs for gas between payments and may even help to fund the initial outlay for your box truck.
-Our number five tip provides further guidance on how to effectively manage cash flow in the box truck industry.USA Logistics Licensee and Business Services.
+Our number five tip provides further guidance on how to manage cash flow in the box truck industry effectively.
+USA Logistics Licensee and Business Services.

 Step #3: Buy a Truck, Insurance, and Equipment

 Say you want to keep more of your profits.
 Leasing a truck may be the way to go.
-It's more of an investment compared to renting and usually requires a deposit of around $5,000 for signing the agreement.
+It's more of an investment than renting and usually requires a deposit of around $5,000 for signing the agreement.
 However, leases are far more cost-effective than rentals in the long run.
 So if that's something you're looking into, consider taking advantage of this option!

 Step #4: Find Opportunities